“Why do I have to read aloud? I hate reading aloud!” -a struggling 6th grade reader

 Tip #5: Word Work

-By incorporating so many fun ways to build fluency, my students forget they despised reading aloud at the beginning of the year.
+By incorporating so many fun ways to build fluency, my students forget that they despised reading aloud at the beginning of the year.
 When you make word work enjoyable, the complaints and frustrations will truly go by the wayside.